Accessibility at the National Library of Medicine

 Building and Facilities

-Cars with handicap license plates or hang tags may park in the designated spaces on the Library's north side along Center Drive.
-You may also park in a metered spot in front of the Library at any time without paying.
+Cars with handicap license plates or hang tags may park in the designated metered spaces on the Library's north side along Center Drive.
+All visitors must pay to park.

 Collection Access and Use